Super Bowl LIV: International

 In Canada, Super Bowl LIV was televised by CTV, TSN, RDS (in French) and DAZN.
 In December 2019, considering an appeal of a prior decision at the request of Bell Media, the Supreme Court of Canada overturned a ruling that had allowed the Canadian Radio-television and Telecommunications Commission to restrict use of the simultaneous substitution (simsub) regulations for the Super Bowl in order to allow access to the U.S. commercials (which they had deemed, by public response, to be an integral part of the telecast).
 The court held that the CRTC's exception in policy overstepped its power under the Broadcasting Act, citing that it does not allow the CRTC to "impose terms and conditions on the distribution of programming services generally".

 In the United Kingdom and Ireland, the game was televised on the free-to-air channel BBC One and paid-subscription channels Sky Sports Main Event and Sky Sports Mix.
 In Italy, it was on the free-to-air Italian channel Canale 20 and paid-subscription channel DAZN.
 In Latin America, the game was broadcast by ESPN and Fox Sports.
 In Brazil, Super Bowl LIV was televised by ESPN Brasil and exhibited in the movie theatre chains Cinemark, UCI and Kinoplex.
-In Australia, the game was televised on the free-to-air Seven Network and pay TV ESPN Australia (with Seven airing the Fox feed and ESPN using a secondary broadcast produced by ESPN International with the Monday Night Football commentary team of Joe Tessitore, Jason Witten and Booger McFarland, in what would be their final game due to a major revamp of the MNF booth the following season).
+In Australia, the game was televised on the free-to-air Seven Network and pay TV ESPN Australia (with Seven airing the Fox feed and ESPN using a secondary broadcast produced by ESPN International with the Monday Night Football commentary team of Joe Tessitore and Booger McFarland, in what would be their final game due to a major revamp of the MNF booth the following season).
 It was also broadcast on Melbourne radio network 1116 SEN and commenated by Gerard Whateley for the third straight year.
 In Germany, the game was televised on the free-to-air German channel Prosieben and paid-subscription channel DAZN.
 In France, the game was broadcast on TF1 for the second consecutive year and by the paid-subscription channel BeIN Sports.
 In Sweden, the game was broadcast on free-to-air channel TV6.

 9.55 million viewers watched the Canadian broadcast and 3.66 million watched the Mexican broadcast.
 18 million Canadians and 12 million Mexicans watched at least one minute of the game.